hanstananda/Federated-Learning-Demo/workers/README.md

 ## APIs

 The current APIs available in this server:
 *   GET `/get_params`
-    Used to get the parameters for the PySEAL in json format.
+    Used to get the parameters for this server
-    This is added to enable checking of PySEAL, so we can make sure that it is set up properly.
     Example input:
     ```
-    localhost:7101/get_params
+    localhost:7200/get_params
     ```

     Example output:
     ```json
     {
         "error_code": 0,
         "error_message": "",
         "result": {
-            "coeff_modulus": [
-                1152921504606748673,
-                1099510890497,
-                1099511480321,
-                1152921504606830593
-            ],
-            "coeff_modulus_size": [
-                60,
-                40,
-                40,
-                60
-            ],
-            "plain_modulus": 0,
-            "poly_modulus_degree": 8192,
-            "scheme": "CKKS"
+            "scheme": "FL plain"
         },
         "success": true
     }
     ```

 *   GET `/train`
-    Used to train the model and send the encrypted weights after training to the aggregator service.
+    Used to train the model and send the weights after training to the aggregator service.
     Currently set to only train for 1 epoch using MNIST dataset.

     Example input: